-Students are allocated to one of four houses: Batman (Red), Evans (Green), Clarke (Yellow) and Jackson (Blue).
+Student management is undertaken through a house structure.
+Students are allocated to one of four houses:

+Batman (Red), Evans (Green), Clarke (Yellow) and Jackson (Blue).
 The House Leaders manage students in their house and liaise with parents and teachers to ensure student engagement and wellbeing.
-Overseeing the House Leaders is the House and School Culture Leader.
 In addition, each year 7 form will have a significant teacher who will manage the students in their form as well as an overall Year 7 Coordinator.
 Teachers and students are allocated to Connect groups, vertical groups within the house structure.
 The groups meet regularly in a designated time slot in the college timetable.
 A student wellbeing team works across all houses to offer further support for students and plan whole school wellbeing initiatives.